 believer from a very early age.
 Inquisitive, intellectual, and very happy to be

 a student, I'm drawn to academia.
-At the same time,
+At the same time,I've often wondered what it means to live a life for Jesus in an academic

-my shoulders, as I've become more willing to question things in search of Truth this summer.
+this summer.
 Thanks to many on this list for modeling for me a coherent

 combination of Christian faith and good, honest science.I'm going to continue lurking, but also hopefully taking part in discussions

 Age: 34Vocation: AccountingI "became a Christian" at age 18.
 At least, it was then that I

 first felt the indwelling presence of the Holy Spirit.
 It was very quiet, yet

 extremely powerful.
 And, He didn't just go away (like an emotion would)after a few minutes.